-Configure the Riverbed Cloud Portal to Trust SteelHead Appliance Peering Certificates
+Configure the Riverbed Cloud Portal to trust SteelHead peering certificates

-To use a SteelHead appliance with the SteelHead SaaS platform the appliance must be registered with the Riverbed Cloud Portal and the appliance's peering certificate must be uploaded to the Riverbed Cloud Portal.
+To use a SteelHead appliance with the SteelHead SaaS platform, the appliance must be registered with the Riverbed Cloud Portal and the appliance's peering certificate must be uploaded to the Riverbed Cloud Portal.
 You can configure the portal to automatically trust and upload SteelHead appliance peering certificates.